 Margaret Woda - Real Estate The Woda Way

-As a licensed Associate Broker in the Washington, D.C. - Baltimore - Annapolis area, I specialize in Anne Arundel and nearby Prince George's Counties, Maryland, including Fort Meade, Andrews AFB, and the U.S. Naval Academy.
+As a licensed Associate Broker in the D.C. - Baltimore - Annapolis area, I specialize in Anne Arundel and nearby Prince George's Counties, Maryland, including Fort Meade, Joint Base Andrews, and the U.S. Naval Academy.
 If you enjoyed reading this post and want to learn more about Real Estate the Woda Way, please visit my website at Margaret Woda.com or contact me today.

 Margaret Woda, Long & Foster Real Estate, Inc. (410)451-6245|MWoda@mris.com